InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 Second Quarter 2021 Key Financial & Operating Highlights

-- Achieved record revenue of NIS 45 million ($17 million), four times greater than the second quarter of 2020 and up over 35% compared to the first quarter of 2021.
+- Achieved record revenue of NIS 45 million ($17 million), four times greater than the second quarter of 2020 and up 37% compared to the first quarter of 2021.

-- EBITDA2 for the second quarter of the Company's cannabis business was NIS 12 million ($5 million), and NIS 11 million ($4 million) on a consolidated basis.
+- EBITDA2 for the second quarter of the Company's cannabis sector was NIS 12 million ($5 million), and NIS 11 million ($4 million) on a consolidated basis.
 This represents an annual run rate of close to NIS 50 million ($20 million), a significant increase year-over-year, driven by revenue growth, improvement in gross profit and operating profit.

 - Positive cash flow from operations for the fourth consecutive quarter.